kovidgoyal/kitty/docs/launch.rst

 The :option:`launch --watcher` option allows you to specify Python functions that will be called at specific events, such as when the window is resized or closed.
-Simply specify the path to a Python module that specifies callback functions for the events you are interested in, for example:
+Note that you can also specify watchers that are loaded for all windows, via :opt:`watcher`.
+To create a watcher, specify the path to a Python module that specifies callback functions for the events you are interested in, for create :file:`~/.config/kitty/mywatcher.py` and use :option:`launch --watcher` =:file:`mywatcher.py`:

 .. code-block:: python

+    # ~/.config/kitty/mywatcher.py
     from typing import Any, Dict

     from kitty.boss import Boss